wikindx/wikindx/README.txt

                             and choosing its version online

-     - website/cus/index.php is used to serve the list of components from the update server configured in Wikindx 6.3.6 and later
+     - website/cus/index.php is used to serve the list of components from the update server configured in WIKINDX 6.3.6 and later

-     - website/cus/components stores descriptions in json format of each component version released since Wikindx version 6.3.6.
+     - website/cus/components stores descriptions in json format of each component version released since WIKINDX version 6.3.6.
 The format of its subfolders must respect the scheme <component_type>/<compatibility_version>/.

-     - website/cus/core stores the definition in json format of the component compatibility versions for each core version since Wikindx version 6.3.6
+     - website/cus/core stores the definition in json format of the component compatibility versions for each core version since WIKINDX version 6.3.6

-     - website/downloads/components_server.php is used to serve the list of components from the update server configured in Wikindx 5.9.1 to 6.3.5
+     - website/downloads/components_server.php is used to serve the list of components from the update server configured in WIKINDX 5.9.1 to 6.3.5

-     - website/downloads/ stores the components list of each version released in a subfolder named after their version number for Wikindx 5.9.1 to 6.3.5
+     - website/downloads/ stores the components list of each version released in a subfolder named after their version number for WIKINDX 5.9.1 to 6.3.5

      - website/web/src stores the source files of the website